-Looking to boost your employee productivity?
+Looking to boost your employee productivity in 2020?
 You have a wide range of options for improving the efficiency of the workplace.
 In exactly the same way you don’t want to be scheduling unnecessary meetings, you will want to foster intrinsic motivation through autonomy and recognition.

 However, you may be overlooking one of the most obvious and easiest ways to improve your employee productivity: Food.

 Pizza — Food for thought?
 Questionable.

 This actually makes a lot of sense.
 After all, if your team is only eating low-nutrient foods like donuts and pizza — how well do you think they’re going to perform compared to those who consume nutrient-rich foods like nuts and berries?

 These nutrient foods can increase focus, memory, and stabilize your mood, which is why they’re brain food.
 They’re also good for your overall health, which is always a plus because how productive can you be when you’re not feeling 100 percent?

 Instead of keeping junk food in the office, provide your team with the following snacks straight from Nature.
 And, if you have a virtual team, you can at least encourage them to have these items in their homes.
 As an aside — have you thought about sending your remote team some nutritious snacks?

 1. Green, Leafy Vegetables

 Spinach, kale, collards, and broccoli are all rich in nutrients like vitamin K, lutein, folate, and beta carotene.
 These brain-healthy nutrients have been found to slow cognitive decline thanks, particularly, to the plant pigment lutein.
 This allows older adults to continue using the skills and knowledge that they’ve acquired throughout life.

 If you don’t have a fridge or these veggies aren’t in season, kale and spinach chips should suffice.